 We do not have standard day-limit restrictions on the length of maternity stays.
 Instead, we review each admission for Medical Necessity.
 In any event, we do not limit hospital stays to less than the durations required by the law.
-As always, if you have questions about your maternity benefits please call our customer service team at (800) 310-5249.
+As always, if you have questions about your maternity benefits please call our customer service team at the phone number on the back of your ID card.